 Not much is available in terms of accessories, with the exception of a cover/carry bag.
 It is a bit oversized for carrying around the grill in, but that just leaves room to pack other things in as well.

-Though a hose for use with 20 lb propane tanks is available, unlike other low-pressure grills, an adapter isn’t required for the regulator.
+Though a hose for use with 20 lb propane tanks is available, unlike other low-pressure grills, the regulator does not require an adapter.
 Any properly-fitted hose for use with refillable propane tanks and BBQ’s would work fine.
 I like this hose because it has a pressure gauge.

 A Critical Review